-The peoples that lived around the Acropolis of Athens buried their dead in Kerameikos.
-The plains of the Eridanus River served as a burial place for the city for roughly 1,500 years.
+Those who lived around the Acropolis of Athens buried their dead in Kerameikos, and the plains of the Eridanus River served as a burial place for the city for roughly 1,500 years.

 A large amount of pottery with geometric patterning has been discovered at Kerameikos.
-The artifacts offer insight into an entire period of Ancient Greek history.
+These artifacts offer insight into an entire period of Ancient Greek history.

 The first of these artifacts to be discovered were a group of bowls in 1871.
 These bowls, which were used to collect ritual offerings, were decorated with complex geometric motifs.
 From the eighth century BC onward, they included figures of animals and humans in their design.
 The bowls measured one and a half meters in diameter.